Sewer + Water

 Global Water Quality Plan Global Water Quality Plan Cover, Final - April 2006 Global Water Quality Plan, Final - April 2006 Global Water Quality Ordinance, Final - April 2006 Map 1 - Carbonate Geology in Lehigh and Northampton Counties Map 2 - Release Rates - Bushkill Creek Watershed Map 3 - Release Rates - Catasauqua Creek, Monocacy Creek and Nancy Run Act 167 Study Areas Map 4 - Release Rates - Coplay Creek, Jordon Creek and Trout/Bertsch Creeks Act 167 Study Areas.
 Map 5 - Release Rates - Fry's Run Act 167 Study Area Map 6 - Release Rates - Hokendauqua Creek Act 167 Study Area Map 7 - Release Rates - Martins/Jacoby Creeks Act 167 Study Area Map 8 - Release Rates - Saucon Creek Watershed Note: For maximum legibility, it is recommended that you print the following maps (2-8) on 11" x 17" paper

-This is the text prepared by the Lehigh Valley Planning Commission staff on behalf of Lehigh County.
-It contains revisions, as necessary, based on comments received from the Watershed Plan Advisory Committee and the affected municipalities, as well as preliminary comments from the Department of Environmental Protection.
+This is the plan prepared by the Lehigh Valley Planning Commission on behalf of Lehigh County.
+The Plan contains revisions based upon the review comments received from the Watershed Advisory Committee and the affected municipalities.
+The plan was adopted by Lehigh County on January 27, 2010 and approved by the PA Department of Environmental Protection on June 22, 2010.

-This is the text prepared by the Lehigh Valley Planning Commission staff on behalf of Lehigh County.
-It contains revisions, as necessary, based on comments received from the Sacony Creek Watershed Plan Advisory Committee, the affected municipalities, the LVPC, general republic, Lehigh County and the Department of Environmental Protection.
+This is the plan prepared by the Lehigh Valley Planning Commission on behalf of Lehigh County.
+The plan contains revisions based upon the review comments received from the Watershed Advisory Committee and the affected municipalities.
+The plan was adopted by Lehigh County on August 25, 2010 and approved by the Pennsylvania Department of Environmental Protection on December 3, 2010..

 2005 Little Lehigh Creek Plan Update

-This is the text prepared by the Lehigh Valley Planning Commission staff on behalf of Lehigh County and Berks County.
-It contains revisions, as necessary, based on comments received from the Little Lehigh Creek Watershed Advisory Committee, the Little Lehigh Creek Municipal Engineers Committee, the Little Lehigh Creek Legal Advisory Committee, the affected municipalities, the LVPC, general public, Lehigh County and the Department of Environmental Protection.
+This is the plan prepared by the Lehigh Valley Planning Commission on behalf of Lehigh County and Berks County.
+It contains revisions, as necessary, based on comments received from the Little Lehigh Creek Watershed Advisory Committee, the Little Lehigh Creek Municipal Engineers Committee, the Little Lehigh Creek Legal Advisory Committee, the affected municipalities, the LVPC, general public, Lehigh County and the Pennsylvania Department of Environmental Protection in January 2005.

 2005 Little Lehigh Creek Plan Update Report CoverPlan, January 2005Ordinance, January 2005Plate I - Little Lehigh Creek Watershed Release Rate Map